TeachBooks/mirror_mude_book/book/time_series/types.md

 * **Signal** - the meaningful information that we want to detect: deterministic characteristics by means of mathematical expressions to capture for example trend, seasonality and offsets.

-* **Noise** - random and undesired fluctuation that interferes with the signal: stochastic process needed to describe it.
-Parts of the time-correlated noise is also considered to be 'signal' as they contribute in prediction, see later {ref}`ARMA`.
+* **Noise** - random and undesired fluctuation that interferes with the signal: stochastic process are needed to describe this.
+Parts of the time-correlated noise  needs to be accounted for in prediction, see later {ref}`ARMA`.

 The example in {numref}`signal_noise` shows that the *signal* can be described by $\cos(2\pi t f + \phi)$, where frequency $f$ and phase $\phi$ may be the unknown parameters of interest.
 The stochastic model (assuming independent observations) would be a scaled identity matrix with variance equal to 1 (middle panel) and 3 (bottom panel), respectively.
 The signal of interest has been entirely hidden in the background noise in the bottom panel. {ref}`psd` and {ref}`LS-HE` can be used to detect the frequency.